 Over nearly four decades, CERLAC Fellows have published critically lauded works in a broad range of disciplines, from economics to fine arts.
 Our major conferences and lecture series have informed the Canadian public about the critical issues facing Latin America and the Caribbean.
 With our institution-building projects in the region, we have also forged a remarkable breadth of linkages with universities, research centres, and non-governmental organizations that provide opportunities for York faculty and student research and bolster York's reputation for research excellence throughout the hemisphere.

 Recently, CERLAC has also increased its focus on Latin American and Caribbean communities closer to home.

 As a community of communities, CERLAC welcomes research and researchers representing all the thematic, geographic, and disciplinary diversity of contemporary LAC scholarship.
-During its 2015-2020 charter, CERLAC especially seeks to advance collaboration in the following five areas:
+During its 2015-2020 charter, CERLAC especially seeks to advance collaboration in the following seven areas: